Georgia (musician)

-Her album Seeking Thrills was shortlisted for the Mercury Prize 2020.

 Early life

-Georgia Rose Harriet Barnes was born in London; her father is Neil Barnes, the cofounder and keyboardist of English electronic music group Leftfield.
+Georgia Barnes was born in London; her father is Neil Barnes, the cofounder and keyboardist of English electronic music group Leftfield.
 As a child, Georgia was a footballer who had played in youth squads associated with Queens Park Rangers W.F.C. and Arsenal W.F.C.
 She left football after the death of her coach, when she described things as getting "too intense".

 Barnes attended the BRIT School in the London Borough of Croydon, where she began playing the drums professionally.

+Career

+Georgia is signed to the label Domino.
+In 2019, before the release of her second studio album Seeking Thrills, she performed at the Glastonbury Festival and won the Association of Independent Music's One to Watch award in association with BBC Music Introducing.